r4vendev/r4vendev/README.md

 * 🌍  I'm based in Quito
 * ✉️  You can contact me at [kevincardenas.dev@gmail.com](mailto:kevincardenas.dev@gmail.com)
-* 🧠  I'm learning TypeScript, NextJS
+* 🧠  I'm learning TypeScript, NextJS and AWS
-* 🤝  I'm open to collaborating on web and desktop applications
+* 🤝  I'm open to collaborating on web applications
 * ⚡  I practice yoga and play video games

 ### Skills